-- If you have a loan or lease on your car, then you cannot choose to spend the insurance payout on something else and not repair the car.
+- If you have a loan or lease on your car, then you cannot choose to spend the insurance payout on something else and not repair the vehicle.

 - Most lenders would want you to use the money for repairs, but you can talk to your lender about it.

-To cash a claim check made out to both of you, normally you’d endorse the check and send it on to the lien holder, who may require you to send documentation that the repairs were made to the vehicle (such as a copy of the repair bill and photographs of the repaired car) before they will sign over the check to you or a repair shop.
+To cash a claim check made out to both of you, you’d endorse the check and send it on to the lien holder, which may require you to send the documentation that the repairs were made to the vehicle (such as a copy of the repair bill and photographs of the repaired car) before they will sign over the check to you or a repair shop.

-If you cashed a check made out to you and the lien holder without their endorsement (or by forging their signature), then this could be considered fraud and get you into a lot trouble.
+It could be considered fraud if you cashed a check made out to you and the lien holder without their endorsement (or by forging their signature).

-Can I keep a claims check if I have a loan on my car?
+Can I keep a claim check if I have a loan on my car?

-If the hail damage isn’t that extensive and your loan is almost paid off, or if you plan on using the claim money to pay off the loan, then your lien holder may not require you to get the repairs made.
-Don’t be surprised, though, if they demand that you fix the car.
+If the hail damage isn’t that extensive and your loan is almost paid off, or if you plan on using the hail damage insurance claim money to pay off the loan, then your lien holder may not require you to get the repairs made.
+Don’t be surprised if they demand that you fix the car.

-If your lien holder does allow you keep the money and skip the repairs, remember that this now pre-existing damage the insurer will take into account if your car sustains damage in the future.
-Your insurer will deduct for this previous damage if the car is damaged in the same area or if the car is totaled out.
+If your lien holder does allow you to keep the money and skip the repairs, remember that this is now pre-existing damage the insurer will take into account if your car sustains damage in the future.
+Your insurer will deduct for this previous damage if the vehicle is damaged in the same area or if the car is totaled out.

 — Penny Gusner contributed to this story.